 GDP Annual Growth Rate in Sri Lanka averaged 5.44 percent from 2003 until 2020, reaching an all time high of 16.12 percent in the first quarter of 2012 and a record low of -1.60 percent in the first quarter of 2020.
 This page provides the latest reported value for - Sri Lanka GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sri Lanka GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Department of Census and Statistics - Sri Lanka

-GDP Annual Growth Rate in Sri Lanka is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Sri Lanka to stand at 3.50 in 12 months time.
-In the long-term, the Sri Lanka GDP Annual Growth Rate is projected to trend around 4.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Sri Lanka is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Sri Lanka to stand at 5.50 in 12 months time.
+In the long-term, the Sri Lanka GDP Annual Growth Rate is projected to trend around 4.00 percent in 2021 and 4.50 percent in 2022, according to our econometric models.